This versatile, perfect flavor-packed baked tofu has the absolute best savory marinade and goes well in tons of different recipes.

 Why You’ll Love this Baked Tofu

 Looks like we’re back to basics for this post.
-This has got to be one of my most used recipes to date.
+This has got to be one of my most used recipes to date (it’s up there with my Crispy Marinated Tempeh).
 Here are a few reasons why I love it so much and why you will too!

 - Super Versatile: I use this tofu in so so so many dishes from noodle stir-frys, to stuffed peppers, to dumplings…you name it.